Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best Budget

-The Columbia Redmond is a durable and lightweight shoe that is suitable for all kinds of outdoor activities, from day hikes and low-grade via Ferrata to lightweight backpacking trips.
+The Columbia Redmond is a durable and lightweight hiking shoe that is suitable for all kinds of outdoor activities, from day hikes and low-grade via Ferrata to lightweight backpacking trips.

-We’re fans of Redmond’s Techlite lightweight midsole as it offers long-lasting comfort, high energy return, as well as great cushioning for such fairly priced and light hiking shoes.
+The Redmond has an Omni-Grip sole that provides excellent traction in different terrains.
+The Techlite lightweight midsole offers long-lasting comfort, high energy return, as well as great cushioning for such fairly priced and light hiking shoes.

 Key Features